 If your total expenses to attend the conference will surpass $500, please list your other sources of funding on the application to demonstrate how you have thought through your expenses and considered the resources you have available.

 URS expects that conference presentation preparation is being done in consultation with Duke faculty/staff mentor/s.
 Take note that your application submission will prompt an email to your Duke faculty mentor(s) asking them to answer some questions, which they will need to complete and submit on your behalf.

 Once your application is complete (your application and your mentor support submitted), the URS office will review your application and let you know about your funding decision within two weeks of submission.

-If you are awarded a URS Conference grant, an award letter will be provided with further instructions for working with the URS Program Coordinator to register for the conference or book travel.
+If you are awarded a URS Conference grant, an award letter will be provided with further instructions for working with the URS Program Coordinator to register for the conference or book travel or arrange reimbursement.
 Please note that you will be required to submit a reflection about your conference within two weeks of the date of the conference.
 Finally, if URS pays for registration fees or travel for you to attend the conference, you must attend the conference.
 Failure to adhere to any of this agreement will mean that you are not be eligible for any future funding from URS, including conference grants, independent study grants, assistantship grants, or the Deans Summer Research Fellowship.

 Students may apply to either attend a conference, or present and attend a conference.

 Attendance of conferences or meetings, and the award of a URS conference grant, does not 'officially' excuse absences from class or missed deadlines.
 For this reason, conference awards are rarely made for more than three days of missed classes.
 Before you apply, check your syllabi and with your instructors to ensure that your conference will not adversely affect your coursework.